yitalu/bayesian_survival_analysis/README.md

     <img src="./figures/estimate_barplot_cox_covariates.png" alt="Estimate Table Cox" width="45%">
 </p>

 The close to zero standard errors of the means indicate the estimates are quite precise given the length and number of the Monte Carlo chains.
-Also, one can see the trace plots by `stan_trace` function in the R package `rstan` show good mixing and convergence of the chains (see [c03_analyze_cox_covariates.R](code/c03_analyze_cox_covariates.R)).
+Also, one can see the trace plots by the `stan_trace` function in the R package `rstan`, which show good mixing and convergence of the chains (see [c03_analyze_cox_covariates.R](code/c03_analyze_cox_covariates.R)).

 Conventionally, we report the exponentiated coefficients, $exp(\beta)$, which represent the hazard ratios associated with a one-unit increase in the corresponding covariate.
 These hazard ratios provide insights into the relative risk of the event occurring, allowing for easier interpretation of the model results.